redhat-openstack/website/source/uncategorized/instack-faq.html.md

 This page includes tips, fixes and debugging steps for Instack installs:

+## What do I do if I encounter an error relating to "disk is in use"?

 *   If the undercloud machine was installed using LVM, when deploying overcloud nodes, you may see an error related to the disk being "in use".
 The workaround for this error is to:
         # Modify /etc/lvm/lvm.conf to set use_lvmetad to be 0
         vi /etc/lvm/lvm.conf